 My easy Thai barbecue sauce can be whipped up in just minutes.
-Thai Thai version features the 'big four flavors' of Thai cuisine: sweet, sour, spicy, and salty.
+The Thai version features the "big four flavors" of Thai cuisine: sweet, sour, spicy, and salty.
 It's delicious on steak, chicken, shrimp (large or jumbo), fish, pork, or even on grilled veggies or tofu.
-You'll love the combination, and if you enjoy spice, more fresh chili can be added.
+You'll love the combination, and if you enjoy spice, more fresh chile can be added.
 Then slather it on your favorite protein source.
-Makes excellent barbecue chicken, or chicken wings for the kids—sticky, chewy good!
+Makes excellent barbecue chicken, or chicken wings for the kids—sticky, chewy good.

-- 2 thumb-size pieces of ginger (or galangal, minced or grated)
+2 tablespoons ginger or galangal, minced or grated

-- 3 cloves garlic (minced, or 1 tsp. bottled pureed garlic)
+3 cloves garlic, minced, or 1 teaspoon bottled pureed garlic

 Gather the ingredients.

-Allow to marinate at least 20 minutes (while you warm up the barbecue or grill), OR up to 24 hours in advance (simply cover the meat and place in the refrigerator overnight, until you're ready to cook).
+Allow to marinate at least 20 minutes (while you warm up the barbecue or grill), or up to 24 hours in advance.
+(Simply cover the meat and place it in the refrigerator overnight until you're ready to cook.)